 With the cap on, shake the NuLYTELY bottle until the powder is dissolved.
 The mixture will be clear, even if you used a flavor pack.
 If you prefer, you can place the bottle in the refrigerator to chill it.
 Many people have told us that NuLYTELY tastes better cold.
 Don’t mix the NuLYTELY earlier than the morning before your procedure.

-- You can have solid food for breakfast.
-Aim to finish your breakfast by 10:00 am.
+- You can have solid food for breakfast and lunch.
+Aim to finish your lunch by 2:00 pm.

-- After breakfast, start the clear liquid diet.
+- After lunch, start the clear liquid diet.